code-payments/code-program-library/splitter-token/README.md

 can approve the transfer.

-The Splitter token program gets its name from the fact that it splits a single transfer into two parts instructions however, the amount itself does not change.
+The Splitter token program gets its name from the fact that it splits a single transfer into two parts however, the amount itself does not change.

 ### Example Use Case